 Alternatively, several other studies indicate a substitutive relationship between debt and other management monitoring mechanisms.
 Bathala et al. (1994) claim that, based on the substitutability argument, it is possible that as attendant monitoring increases, firms may find it optimal to utilize lower levels of debt to control agency conflicts in the firm.
 They find that increased monitoring via institutional ownership is negatively correlated with the level of debt financing, which is consistent with the substitutive relationship.
 As per Grier and Zychowicz (1994), the monitoring engendered by active institutional ownership, and the potential for large shareholders to exert disciplinary pressures on management via the corporate governance process, are also functions attributable to debt.
 Thus, to the extent that the disciplinary pressures of active institutional ownership and debt financing are substitutes, they expect that higher levels of institutional ownership is correlated with less debt.
 Grier and Zychowicz (1994) find that when institutional ownership is prevalent, firms are characterized by lower levels of debt, which is consistent with the substitutive relationship.
 Finally, while a fairly recent paper by Harford et al. (2008) posits a complementary correlation between a board monitoring index and debt, their results are mixed.
 They find that board monitoring (measured by an index) is not significantly correlated with debt.
 However, they do find that greater director power is the only separate item in their board monitoring index which is positively correlated with debt.
 However, this is offset by the negative correlation between incentive alignment (i.e. another item in their board monitoring index) and debt, thereby suggesting a substitutive relationship.
+The substitutive view indicates that with the presence of outside directors management may have a decreased demand for debt, as monitoring mechanism, given the existence of a well established and effective monitoring mechanism such as outside directors.

 Overall, the evidence presented above is mixed and inconclusive as to whether debt as a management monitoring mechanism is complementary or substitutive for other monitoring mechanisms.
 In fact, none of the abovementioned research has employed outside directors, arguably one of the most effective management monitoring mechanisms, to test the correlation between debt and other management monitoring devices.
-Outside directors are in a better position to influence and monitor key corporate decisions, and thus to constrain self-interested managerial behavior (Fama and Jensen, 1983).
-In fact, outside directors are better monitors of managerial decisions and activities (Hermalin and Weisbach, 1988; Rosenstein and Wyatt, 1990; Byrd and Hickman, 1992; Xie et al., 2003).
 We thus expect that the proportion of outside director membership on the board will impact debt levels either positively (complementary) or negatively (substitutive).
-Accordingly, this study tests the following (non-directional) hypothesis:
+It is possible that with the presence of outside directors, there is a preference to increase debt, to compliment effective monitoring, and at the same time to reduce debt as it is substituted because outside directors are already effective monitors.
+However, it is more probable that one will dominate the other.
+Accordingly, unless an effect exactly cancels out the other on aggregate, we expect a correlation between the proportion of outside directors and debt (non-directional hypothesis):

 H2: All else being equal, there is an correlation between the proportion of outside directors on the board of directors and corporate debt.